Candidates

 Differences Between Tokenization and Encryption

-Tokenization and encryption are both methods used to secure sensitive data, but they operate in fundamentally different ways.
+Tokenization and data encryption are both methods used to secure sensitive data, but they operate in fundamentally different ways.
 Tokenization eliminates the association between the original data and the token, making the process irreversible.
 This means that even if tokenized data is intercepted, it cannot be reverted to its original form.
 In contrast, encryption scrambles data using a secret encryption key, and the process is reversible with the correct decryption key, protecting the encrypted data.
+Data encryption is a widely used security technique, especially with advanced encryption algorithms that can preserve the original data format.

 One key advantage of tokenization is that it maintains the original data’s format and length, simplifying integration into existing systems.
 This format-preserving feature is particularly useful in applications where the data structure must remain consistent.
 Key points about tokenization include: